David Parkin: Fitzroy Football Club senior coach (1986–1988)

-Carlton Football Club senior coach (1991-2000)
+Carlton Football Club senior coach (1991–2000)

 After Alex Jesaulenko stepped down as Carlton Football Club senior coach at the end of the 1990 season, Carlton President John Elliott offered Parkin the job.
-Parkin then returned to become the senior coach of Carlton for another stint from 1991 until 2000.
-He was named Carlton's Coach of the Century, and is regarded by Carlton supporters as the club's greatest ever coach, during this second stint, Parkin guided Carlton to win the 1995 premiership against Geelong by a margin of 61 points.
-He also took Carlton to Grand Finals in 1993 and 1999 which they lost to Essendon and North Melbourne, respectively, at the end of the 2000 season, Parkin retired as Carlton senior coach and handed the coaching reins to his assistant coach Wayne Brittain.
+Parkin then returned to become the senior coach of Carlton for a second stint from 1991 until 2000.
+He was named Carlton's Coach of the Century, and is regarded by Carlton supporters as the club's greatest ever coach.
+During this second stint, Parkin guided Carlton to win the 1995 premiership against Geelong by a margin of 61 points.
+He also took Carlton to Grand Finals in 1993 and 1999 which they lost to Essendon and North Melbourne, respectively.
+At the end of the 2000 season Parkin retired as Carlton senior coach and handed the coaching reins to his assistant coach Wayne Brittain.

-Hawthorn Football Club director of coaching (2001-2002)
+Hawthorn Football Club director of coaching (2001–2002)

 Parkin then returned to Hawthorn in 2001 as director of coaching under senior coach Peter Schwab, where he continued until 30 October 2002, when he left the club after the end of the 2002 season.
 In 2003, he wrote a controversial article in the Herald-Sun labeling six Hawthorn players as Mummy's Boys because of their lightweight frames.
 Parkin believed players should be bigger, heavier and stronger.
 Three of those he listed, namely Michael Osborne, Rick Ladson and Chance Bateman went on to play in Hawthorn's 2008 Premiership.